-Shelf life
+Shelf life .

 Nidacon is conscious of customer requirements and always tries to provide products which are convenient.
 This convenience includes ease of transportation and long shelf life.
-Therefore, most of the products have a shelf life of one to two years from production at room temperature.
+Therefore, most of the products have a shelf life of one to two years from production at 17-27°C.

-After opening the products should be stored at 2 to 8° C when not in use, except for SpermVitalStainTM which is stored at room temperature even after opening.
+After opening the products should be stored at 2-8°C when not in use, except for SpermVitalStainTM which is stored at 17-27°C even after opening.